doly-dev/doly-icons/README.en-US.md

 React icon component based on [Bootstrap Icons].

-> Currently using V1.7.2, more than 1500 ICONS.
-You can use it in UI libraries or projects.
+> Currently using v1.7.2, there are more than 1500 icons that you can use in UI libraries or projects.
 For more information, please [click Consult documentation](https://doly-dev.github.io/doly-icons/latest/index.html#/en-US).

 ## Install